Issaquah Creek

 Issaquah Creek's drainage basin is over 75% forest land and less than 10% urbanized or cleared.
 The basin is one of the three most significant in urbanizing King County.
 The upper and middle portions of the basin have been identified as a Regionally Significant Resource area due to their exceptional fish habitat and undeveloped character.
 The entire basin is an important salmon migration and spawning area.
 Carry Creek and Holder Creek, in the upper Issaquah Creek basin, provide particularly excellent salmonid habitat.

-Every October people gather on its shores to watch the salmon traveling upstream.
-Fishing in Issaquah Creek is only practiced legally by anglers under age 15 and by the local Native Americans..
+Every October people gather on its shores (especially during Issaquah's Salmon Days Festival, which has several viewpoints staffed with Friends of Issaquah Salmon Hatchery FISH docents explaining the salmon run) to watch the salmon traveling upstream. and by the local Native Americans..

-Issaquah Creek and its tributaries support Chinook, coho, and sockeye salmon (both anadromous sockeye and resident kokanee), coastal cutthroat trout, and steelhead.
+Issaquah Creek and its tributaries support Chinook, coho salmon (and resident kokanee), coastal cutthroat trout.
 Chinook and coho are reared by the state Issaquah Salmon Hatchery, located three miles upstream from the creek's mouth.
 The hatchery has been releasing Chinook salmon into Issaquah Creek since 1936.
-Data for the early 2000s indicate that approximately two million Chinook smolts have been released each year.
+Each Spring the hatchery releases approximately 500k coho (April 1) and 2.7 million Chinook smolts (in May) have been released each year.